TylerLeonhardt/node-git-cli/README.md

 mocha is also included with a simple unit test set up for the print function.
 You can run this with `make test`.

-_uses gulp.js to convert coffeescript src but this isn't intrusive and you can just work with the javascript source._
+*note:_uses gulp.js to convert coffeescript src but this isn't intrusive and you can just work with the javascript source._

 ###to get up and running